Chiaera/ResearchTrackI/assignment2/README.md

      Computes the *averages of the last 5 velocities (linear and angular)*.
      If fewer than 5 commands are available, the average is computed over the existing inputs and the number of samples used is reported.
   3. ### `SetThreshold`
-     Updates the obstacle detection threshold value (in meters.
+     Updates the obstacle detection threshold value (in meters).

 ## Custom Message
 ### `ObstacleInfo`